 - Innovative collaborations between artists and those from sectors outside of the arts (e.g., science) to create new art.

-- Innovative uses of technology, media, or new models and activities with the surrounding community that provide the public with direct experiences with practicing artists and increase the visibility of the work of artists and the organization.
+- Innovative uses of science, technology, media, or new models and activities with the surrounding community that provide the public with direct experiences with resident artists and increase the visibility of the work of artists and the organization.

 - Innovative approaches to collaboration with outside organizations and disciplines where the primary purpose is public engagement with art.